8.1.4 When a decision made on review comes into force

 The review decision, which is made 14 days before the child's first birthday, sets aside the decision and substitutes a new decision that PLP is payable to the claimant.

 The review decision means that PLP is payable from week 34 and that the mother (at the time of the making of the review decision) should have received 8 instalments of PLP from the start of her PPL period.

 A lump sum payment that equals the amount for the 8 instalments should be made as soon as practicable; in this example this could be paid with the mother's ninth and final instalment of PLP.

-On the other hand, if the claim had been made in week 50 after the birth of the child, with the date of the claim being the nominated start day and it had been determined that PLP is not payable to the claimant if that decision is overturned on review, the claimant is only eligible to receive payments for the period between the date of the claim and the day before the child's first birthday.
+On the other hand, if the claim had been made in week 50 after the birth of the child, with the date of the claim being the nominated start day for the PPL period and it had been determined that PLP was not payable to the claimant and that decision was overturned on review, the claimant would only be eligible to receive payments in relation to the PPL period for the period between the date of the claim and the day before the child's first birthday.
+The claimant would still be able to receive payment for the 30 flexible PPL days after the child's first birthday.

 Note: A decision comes into operation immediately on the giving of the decision if it is a decision to vary an employer determination decision (1.1.E.70) or an employer funding amount decision (1.1.E.80) or set aside such a decision and substitute a new decision.

 Act reference: PPLAct section 210 Internal review-when decision made on review comes into force